WansonChoi/HATK/docs/_5-1_Manhattan.md

 # Manhattan Plot

 ## (1) Introduction
 The Manhattan plot is an indispensable method to visualize the result of the association test.
-HATK provides the module to plot the association signal of each marker focused on the HLA region.
+HATK provides the module to plot this.

 <br>